Bara Bandai: Location

 the Capital of the Yousufzai State of Swat (Princely State).
 Situated on the left bank (North side) of Suvastu or The River Swat and is important and one of the large village of Nikpikhel.
 Nikpikhel is a sub tribe of Akozai and Khudizai Yousufzai and their area stretches in North to Godamanai bordering directly with Dir district, Ningolai is on the East, Dadahara and Shamozai on the West.
 On the South side of Nikpikhel is The River Swat ([Suvastu]).

 Bara Bandai is about 80 Kilometers from Kalam, the famous tourist spot of North Pakistan.
-Bara Bandai comes under the PK-8 constituency of Khyber Pakhtunkhwa Provincial Assembly and NA-4 constituency of National Assembly of Pakistan.
+Bara Bandai comes under the PK-9 constituency of Khyber Pakhtunkhwa Provincial Assembly and NA-4 constituency of National Assembly of Pakistan.

-postal code 19201

 Division

-The village residential areas are divided into sub units called as Chams (Pashto: چم) or Mohallah.
-Some of the major sub units are.
+The village residential areas are divided into subunits known locally as Cham (Pashto: چم) or Mohallah.